-On the Classic Larapinta Trek in Comfort, you’ll enjoy comfortable facilities in splendid isolation, and experience true bush tucker.
+On the Classic Larapinta Trek in Comfort by Australian Walking Holidays, you’ll enjoy comfortable facilities in splendid isolation, and experience true bush tucker.
 Reflect on the dynamic landscape with walks that are as achievable as they are satisfying.
 The Larapinta Trail will delight the wilderness lover and challenge the seasoned hiker.

-Ideal for the more ambitious walker, the Larapinta Trail has some challenging stages, passing over remote ridges and canyons, walking up to 72km over six days.
+Ideal for the more ambitious walker, this walk has some challenging stages, passing over remote ridges and canyons that make up parts of the Larapinta Trail, walking up to 72km over six days.

 Following in the footsteps of the land’s traditional owners, early explorers and modern adventurers, the stories of the Larapinta Trail will come to life each day.
 Carrying only your day pack, walk with guides into the wild surrounds of the Australian outback and be captivated by the Larapinta.

-This desert walk is enhanced with comfortable, exclusive, semi-permanent wilderness campsites: Nick Murcutt’s Camp near Simpsons Gap, Charlie’s Camp near Serpentine Chalet and Camp Fearless nestled under Mt Sonder.
+The Classic Larapinta Trek in Comfort, is a desert walk is enhanced with comfortable, exclusive, semi-permanent wilderness campsites: Nick Murcutt’s Camp near Simpsons Gap, Charlie’s Camp near Serpentine Chalet, and Camps Fearless and Sonder nestled under Mt Sonder.
 These campsites come complete with hot showers, a large kitchen and a heated dining tent, exclusive to Australian Walking Holidays’ travellers on the Larapinta Trail.
-Permanently set up, you just arrive and relax.
-Your professional support crew take care of the details like dinner, while you enjoy the diverse desert scenery.
+Set up for your arrival throughout the season, your professional support crew take care of the details like dinner, while you enjoy the diverse desert scenery.

-You’ll be sleeping in spacious safari-style tents with thick off-the-ground foam mattresses that allow you to stay connected to the outdoors, whilst maintaining your comfort levels.
-With large floor-to-ceiling windows and a deck at the front door, you can bring the outdoors in – sit back and relax while you enjoy the magnificent views of this area.
+Walkers sleep in spacious safari-style tents with thick off-the-ground foam mattresses that allow connection to the outdoors, whilst maintaining comfort levels.
+With large floor-to-ceiling windows and a deck at the front door, guests can bring the outdoors in – sit back and relax whilst enjoying the magnificent views of this area.

-Your guides will prepare all the meals, using only the highest quality Australian produce, and will run the camp with small elements of guest participation to add to your hands-on experience.
+Guides will prepare all the meals, using quality Australian produce, and will run the camp with small elements of guest participation to add to your hands-on experience.

 This graph loosely depicts the gradient of the track, providing you with some basic understanding of how challenging the walk will be.
 The graphs are useful in helping you decide which walk suits you best.
 Whatever your ability or fitness, there’s sure to be a walk that suits you in the Great Walks of Australia collection.